top of page

 Learn about leaving a legacy gift in your will.

-Gifts in Wills transform the support for people living with dementia and their loved ones.
+Thank you for considering leaving a gift in your Will.
+Wills, no matter the value of your gift, can transform the support for people living with dementia and their loved ones.
 Your legacy gift will enable more families to be supported at every step of their personal dementia journey.

 Have you considered a Will, or is your existing Will old and needs reviewing?